jchapuis/akka-persistent-entity/README.md

 ## Example: "Ride" entity

 Let's now put these definitions in practice with an example entity themed in the mobility space: `Ride`.
 This entity represents an imaginary booking for a vehicle ride.
-Once created, some vehicle from the fleet must be assigned to carry the passenger.
+After ride creation, some vehicle from the fleet must be assigned to carry the passenger.
 Once assigned and in position, the vehicle picks the passenger, at which point the ride starts.
 When the passenger is finally dropped off, the ride completes.

 ### Ride entity state
 We start by defining the entity state with a plain case class (we are omitting some types for simplicity):